brentp/combined-pvalues/README.rst

       -h, --help  show this help message and exit
       -d D        start:stop:stepsize of distance. e.g. 15:500:50 means check acf at distances of:[15, 65, 115, 165, 215, 265, 315, 365, 415, 465]
-      -c C        column number that has the value to take the acf
+      -c C        column number with p-values for acf calculations

 Indicating that it can be run as::